Bluejacket 23: Deck hardware

-Fully equipped for sailing, the Bluejacket 23 has deck hardware of stainless steel, Marinium and chromed brass.
+The Bluejacket 23 has deck hardware of stainless steel, Marinium, and chromed brass.
 Fiberglass winch bases mount two No.1 snubbing winches used for headsail sheeting.

-Mast and boom
+All hardware is either bolted through or tapped into metal which is bonded into the laminate.

+The boat includes running lights, interior light, switches, wiring, fuse box, battery and case.

+Rig and sail plan

 The anodized aluminum deck stepped mast and boom are aluminum type 6351 alloy and have integral sail slots and non-geared roller reefing.

-Standing and running rigging

 Standing rigging is 1 x 19 stainless steel wire rope (breaking strength 2100 lb) with swage terminals, stainless steel turnbuckles and chain plates.
 Running rigging is of Samson braid, including jib sheets and main sheet.
 Halyards are stainless steel having dacron rope tails.

-Sails

-This yacht comes equipped with a 122.5 sqft mainsail as well as a working jib as standard equipment.
+The fractional rig comes equipped with a 122.5 sqft mainsail as well as a working jib as standard equipment.
 A No. 1 Genoa and a Spinnaker are optional.

-Outboard motor well

-The lazarette contains a built in outboard well, which includes access hatch and well plug.
-This well is bulkheaded off from the main hull and is of the self-draining, non-filling type.
-There is an access door through the bulkhead for outboard operation [recommended 3 - 6 H.P. (not supplied)].
-A shelf for gasoline tanks and a well plug that fairs the well opening in the hull for racing is supplied.

-Like most outboard wells, it is possible to take water in under some operating conditions.
-The following procedure is recommended to minimize this problem: